D4rk-5ky/Syncerate/commented_code_map.md

 5. log safe startup settings;
 6. load and validate `DatasetPair` objects;
 7. resolve the optional password/passphrase;
-8. run all replications;
+8. run all replications and collect `ReplicationSummary`;
-9. run successful completion actions;
+9. run successful completion actions with the summary;
 10. return `0`.

 Known `SyncerateError` exceptions are logged, optionally mailed, and returned with their original code.
 Unexpected exceptions are logged with a traceback, optionally mailed as script errors, and return code `2`.